Resources and Websites for Careers & Employment

 - Occupational Outlook Handbook: For hundreds of different types of jobs—such as teacher, lawyer, and nurse—the Occupational Outlook Handbook tells you the training and education needed, earnings, expected job prospects, what workers do on the job, and working conditions.

 - O*Net Online: Detailed descriptions of the world of work for use by job seekers, workforce development and HR professionals, students, researchers, and more!

-- CareerOneStop: Training and Education Center - Free resource for information on degree programs, specialty training opportunities, financial aid, certification and accreditation, and licensing for the various states.
+- CareerOneStop: Find Training - Free resource for information on degree programs, specialty training opportunities, financial aid, certification and accreditation, and licensing for the various states.

 - College Navigator: National Center for Educational Statistics contains research tools that allow access to information on more than 9,000 colleges, universities, and postsecondary vocational and technical schools in the U.S.

 - Distance Education and Training Council: DETC is a nonprofit educational association that sponsors a nationally recognized accrediting agency for distance education programs

 - Peterson's Guides to colleges provides this free searchable resource for information on a variety of training and education programs, including undergraduate and graduate programs, professional schools, and distance education programs.